- UPLOAD CV

 If you are European, Swiss, or an EEA citizen you won’t need a French permit, but you may still need to register with the French authorities.

-If you are travelling from further afield, you’ll need to secure a visa.
+If you are travelling from the UK or further afield, you’ll need to secure a visa.
 This will need to be arranged by your prospective employer.
 However, you may be applicable for a French Tech Visa which could substantially reduce the time it takes to secure a visa.

 Provence is all about diversity, so you’ll find Michelin-starred restaurants and quaint Provençal dining spots.
 On top of any rent or mortgage payments, you’ll need to budget around €110 for utility bills and a further €90 for phone and internet.